Piya-l/template-LAMP-stack-with-CICD/README_DEV.md

 To build the Docker image for this project, you can use Docker Compose or the provided build script.
 The image build process is defined by the `Dockerfile` located at the root of the project, which is utilized by both methods.

 ### Using Docker Compose

+This method utilizes the `docker-compose.yml` file to define the build process for the services.

 1.  **Build the Docker images:**
     ```bash